Autosaida/ethernaut-x-hardhat/README.md

    npm install
    ```

-3. Replace the contents of the `.env` file with your own private key and RPC endpoint.
+3. Create a new `.env` file with your own private key and RPC endpoint, following the example provided in `.env.example`.

 4. Optional: Modify the `hardhat.config.ts` file to use a different node provider or testnet.
 By default, it uses the Infura node and Sepolia testnet.